tatianaacostag/DevelopersDoc_site/content/en/docs/Services/3DSauthentication/PayU-handled-3DS-authentication.md

 {{% alert title="Notes" color="info"%}}

 * 3DS authentication with PayU Latam is only available in **Argentina**, **Brazil**, **Colombia**, **Mexico**, and **Peru**.
+* When using 3DS authentication in API integrations, setting a `RESPONSE_URL` is **mandatory**.
+If not provided, the transaction will return an error.
 * If you use a <a href="https://developers.payulatam.com/latam/en/docs/integrations/webcheckout-integration.html" target="_blank">WebCheckout integration</a>, contact your PayU representative or technical support to confirm whether 3DS authentication is available for your transactions.
 * **Supported networks:** Visa and Mastercard.